joruof/minireload/README.md

 # minireload

 Hot code reloading for python scripts with a main loop.

 Basically just a nicer front-end for superreload + exception handling.

+Requires only the python standard library and no external dependencies.

 ## Basic usage